vruusmann/blog/_posts/2019-02-28-jpmml_model_api_configuring_jaxb_dependency.md

 The JAXB runtime was more or less an integral part of Java SE versions 1.6 thorugh 1.8.
 However, with the advent of [Java SE 9 module system](https://jcp.org/en/jsr/detail?id=376), the JAXB runtime was isolated to a `java.xml.bind` module, and excluded from the core (ie. active by default) module set.

-If a Java SE 9 (or newer) applications wants to use JAXB runtime functionality, then it can do one of the following:
+If a Java SE 9 (or newer) application wants to use JAXB runtime functionality, then it can do one of the following:

 * Activate the `java.xml.bind` module using the `--add-modules java.xml.bind` command-line option.
 * Leave the `java.xml.bind` module inactive, and add a functionally equivalent set of Java libraries/classes straight to the application classpath.